shz/vztouch/readme.md

 There are a few buckets of functionality `vz.touch` provides:

- * Provides a normalized interface across touch and click events
+ * A normalized interface across touch and click events
- * Provides useful extra information with its events (e.g. cursor position)
+ * Useful extra information with its events (e.g. cursor position)
- * Works around browser bugs
+ * Workarounds for browser bugs (*cough* Android 4 stock browser *cough*)

 With the exception of the Android 4.x stock browser, `vz.touch` supports touch and click events *in tandem*, so if you've got, say, a touchscreen